indexexchange/grapeshot-adapter/README.md

 Below you will find everything you need to complete the certification process and be a part of the Header Tag Wrapper!

+This section describes how to create a non-bidding partner module.
+A non-bidding partner module is one that does not participate directly in the auction or provide any ads to display.
+It may provide targeting to set on a slot level or page level, or both.

 ## <a name='Repository'></a>Repository Structure
-* `README.md`             -This is the main documentation file which should contain everything you need to complete the certification process.
+* `README.md` - This is the main documentation file which should contain everything you need to complete the certification process.
 If anything is unclear, please refer to this document first.
 * `grapeshot-nob.js` - This is your partner module file, by default it contains a template divided into multiple sections which need to be completed.
 * `grapeshot-nob-validator.js` - This is the validator file for the configuration object that will be passed into your module.
-* `grapeshot-nob-exports.js` - A file that contains all of the modules exports (i.e. any functions that need to be exposed to the outside world).
-* `spec` - Contains the unit tests for the module.
-    * `mockPartnerConfig.json` - this is a mock partner config for your module that will be used for unit testing.

 ##  <a name='gettingStarted'></a>Getting Started
 1. <b>Complete the grapeshot-nob.js file </b>